The Poe Film Festival proudly announces the winners of our 2018 College Film Awards!

 Best Adapted Short: “The Museum of Lost Things” by Gregory Cioffi and Dennis Pahl — In a late-night encounter in an all-night diner, a writer in his late 40s tells to an affable waitress the story of his stumbling upon a strange museum on an obscure street in New York City.

 Best Original Short: “Wireless” by David Fritzson — James, an aging baby-boomer, arrives just after closing at a local cell phone store seeking help with a smartphone.
-Derek, an empathetic employee, helps James find the courage and strength to face his tech challenges.
+Derek, an empathetic employee, helps James find the courage and strength to find closure.

 Best Documentary: “Art Heals” by Justin Dent — This passion project and short documentary showcases artist Amy Black as she takes a surprising and respectful approach to help restore another woman’s identity.